h2oai/wave/website/docs/installation.md

 Automated test harness........ /home/wave/test
 Wave daemon for deployments... /home/wave
 ```

+You should now have access to 200+ examples locally.

 :::info
 On recent versions of OSX, it's possible to run into certificate verification errors while running `wave fetch`, specifically `urllib.error.URLError: urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate`.
 To fix this problem, navigate to `Application/Python 3.7` on your system and execute `Install Certificates.command`.